Greta oto: Geographic range and habitat

-Life cycle
+Lifecycle

 Egg

-Eggs are typically laid on plants of the genus Cestrum, a member of the nightshade family of plants, which serves as a food source for later life stages.
+Eggs are typically laid on plants of the genus Cestrum, a member of the nightshade family, which serves as a food source for their later life stages.

 Larva

-The caterpillars of the glasswing butterfly have green bodies with bright purple and red stripes.
-They are found on the host plants of genus Cestrum.
+The caterpillars of the glasswing butterfly have green bodies, with yellow stripes in later stages.
+They are found on the host plants of the genus Cestrum.
 The larvae are cylindrical in shape with dorsal projections that are smooth with filaments.
 These properties make the larvae extremely reflective, which essentially causes them to be invisible to predators.